peter-hanzo/pyspur/README.md

 # PySpur

-PySpur is an AI Workflow Builder that allows developers to create complex AI workflows using a combination of backend and frontend technologies.
-This repository contains both the backend and frontend code necessary to run the application.
+PySpur is an intuitive AI dev tool that simplifies building LLM workflows.
+Developers can visually drag, drop, and link nodes on a 2D canvas, enabling quick assembly of LLM pipelines.
+Workflows can be exported as API endpoints or raw Python code for seamless integration.

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v20 or higher)
 - Python (v3.12 or higher)
 - Docker (optional, for containerized development)